Patellar tendinitis: Signs and symptoms

 It begins as inflammation in the patellar tendon where it attaches to the patella and may progress by tearing or degenerating the tendon.
 People present with an ache over the patella tendon.
-Most people are between 10 and 16 years old.
 Magnetic resonance imaging can reveal edema (increased T2 signal intensity) in the proximal aspect of the patellar tendon.

 Causes

-It is an overuse injury from repetitive overloading of the extensor mechanism of the knee.
-The microtears exceed the body's healing mechanism unless the activity is stopped.

-Among the risk factors for patellar tendonitis are low ankle dorsiflexion, weak gluteal muscles, and muscle tightness, particularly in the calves, quadriceps muscle, and hamstrings.
+Patellar tendinitis is an overuse injury from repetitive overloading or repetitive stress of the patellar tendon of the knee leading to microtears and inflammation that do not have time to heal before the next use.
+Patellar tendonitis is common in athletes who participate in activities that include a lot of jumping, changing directions, or running.
+Risk factors for patellar tendonitis are low ankle dorsiflexion (stiff ankles) and ankle sprains, weak gluteal muscles, and muscle tightness, particularly in the calves, quadriceps muscle, and hamstrings.

-It may be associated with stiff ankle movement and ankle sprains.

 Diagnosis

 Diagnosis is generally based on symptoms and a physical examination.
 Ultrasound or magnetic resonance imaging may help clarify how severe the problem is.

+Having a clinical diagnosis is the preferred way to diagnose patellar tendonitis, due to ultrasonographic abnormality.

 Treatment

 Evidence for treatment is poor.
 In the early stages rest, ice, compression, and elevation may be tried.
 Tentative evidence supports exercises involving eccentric muscle contractions of the quadriceps on a decline board.
 Specific exercises and stretches to strengthen the muscles and tendons may be recommended, e.g. cycling or swimming.
 Use of a strap for jumper's knee and suspension inlays for shoes may also reduce the problems.
-Corticosteroid injections and NSAIDs are generally recommended.
+NSAIDs are generally recommended.
+Without proper rest and rehabilitation, patellar tendonitis can worsen, causing persistent pain.

 Procedures

-Dry needling, sclerosing injections, platelet-rich plasma, extracorporeal shock wave treatment, and heat therapy have been tried.
+Dry needling, sclerosing injections, platelet-rich plasma, extracorporeal shock wave treatment (ESWT), and heat therapy have been tried.
+According to a systematic review comparing extracorporeal shock wave treatment to conservative treatment, it was found with low certainty that ESWT has a large treatment effect to reduce short term pain.